kuralayz/Fizz-Buzz/README.md

 # Fizz-Buzz

-This program prints each number from 1 to 100 on a new line.
-For each multiple of 3, Fizz is printed instead of the number.
-For each multiple of 5, Buzz is printed instead of the number.
-For numbers which are multiples of both 3 and 5, Fizz Buzz is printed instead of the number.
-The full code is available in the .py file.
+Write a short program that prints each number from 1 to 100 on a new line.

+For each multiple of 3, print Fizz instead of the number.

+For each multiple of 5, print Buzz instead of the number.

+For numbers which are multiples of both 3 and 5, print Fizz Buzz instead of the number.

+# Solution

+The solution is available in the .py file.